draphonix/mcp-code-mode/README.md

 ```

 ### 4. Verification
 Verify your setup by running the debug executor script.
-This script simulates an MCP client, connects to the server, and runs a test task ("Find me the names from the memory with the memory tool") to ensure the agent and tools are working correctly.
+This script simulates an MCP client, connects to the server, and runs a test task to ensure the agent and tools are working correctly.

+Before running the script:
+1. Configure the MCP servers you want to interact with in `mcp_servers.json`.
+2. Define the specific task you want the agent to perform by editing the `task` variable in `scripts/debug_executor.py`.

 ```bash
 python scripts/debug_executor.py